List of Kentucky supplemental roads and rural secondary highways (400–499): KY 474

 Kentucky Route 474 is a 10.170 mi rural secondary highway in eastern Lewis County and northern Carter County.
 The highway begins at KY 59 southeast of Camp Dix and immediately crosses Laurel Fork of Kinniconick Creek, a tributary of the Ohio River.
 KY 474 follows Scotts Branch Road, which runs along the eponymous creek to near the Lewis–Carter county line, where the highway turns and closely follows the watershed boundary that forms the county line.
 While along the county line, the highway meets the western end of KY 396 and the eastern end of KY 1149.
 Near Smiths Creek, KY 474 veers east deeper into Carter County.
 The highway follows Smiths Creek, a tributary of Tygarts Creek, east through Poplar and crosses the creek five times on its way to its terminus at KY 2 at Carter.
 The Kentucky Transportation Cabinet transferred KY 474 from the state secondary system to the rural secondary system through an October 11, 2004, official order.

+History

+KY 474 was formed between 1973 and 1976 as a renumbering of a section of KY 24 due to I-24.

+The original KY 474 ran from KY 744 in Saloma southeast to US 68 in Campbellsville; this became part of KY 527 when it was extended south.

+Another KY 474 was formed by 1966, running from KY 335 in Horse Cave west to Northtown; this became part of KY 218 when it was extended west by 1973, though part of this is no longer a state road.